woohdang/Whoodang/README.md

 # 💫 About Me:
 :hammer_and_pick: I’m currently a freelancer working to improve my professional profile<br>
-👯 I’m looking to collaborate on Front-End Projects<br>
+:heavy_check_mark: I’m looking to collaborate on Front-End Projects<br>
 🤝 I am looking to help improve technology solutions and create new experiences.<br>
 🌱 I’m currently learning the Certified tech Developer Program<br>
 ⚡ Fun fact: I'm a melomaniac